Combating Hair Loss at Any Age

 - Trichotillomania is a psychological disorder, usually in children, in which they pull their own hair out.

-Maintaining Your ManeMany people don’t realize that dermatologists specialize in treatment of hair conditions, as well as skin and nails.
-A number of safe, effective oral and topical medication are available by prescription to halt hair loss, and regrow new hair.
+Maintaining Your ManeMany people don’t realize that dermatologists specialize in the treatment of hair conditions, as well as skin and nails.
+A number of safe, effective oral and topical medications are available by prescription to halt hair loss, and regrow new hair.
 There are treatments out there for all the men who are experiencing hair loss.
 Dr. Lloyd partners with you to determine possible causes of hair loss and then designs a treatment regimen to restore your hair to good health.
-Call Skin & Vein Institute (760) 642-6674.
+Call Skin & Vein Institute at (760) 642-6674 (new patients) or (760) 452-2080 (existing patients).

 Meet Dr. Amanda LloydDR.
 AMANDA LLOYD HAS BEEN SERVING HER PATIENTS MORE THAN 15 YEARS.